George N. Kates: Decision to go to China

-With no work, and no career prospects, Kates was at a turning point in his life.
-Living back in New England, Kates began to read widely and found himself enjoying Chinese poetry and even teaching himself Chinese.
-He considered going back to school, but in the end was offered a scholarship by one of his Harvard professors to go to Beijing and learn the language and culture in situ.
-It was a strange twist in his life story and after all the work he had poured into the study of European history and the arts and his thorough understanding of European languages, now to begin in an entirely new field of work in which he knew nothing.
-It seemed to make no sense to Paul Sachs.
-It was a bold decision, but one that was to pay dividends.
+With limited employment prospects, Kates returned to New England, where he read extensively and developed an interest in Chinese poetry and language, teaching himself Chinese.
+Although he considered returning to school, a former Harvard professor later offered him a scholarship to study in Beijing and learn the language and culture directly.
+The decision marked a shift from his earlier focus on European history, art, and languages toward the study of China.

 China 1933 - 1941

-Kates’ China years were the most glorious and fulfilling of his life.
+Kates’ China years were the most notable and fulfilling of his life.
 He sailed the long voyage through the Panama Canal to Victoria, BC and onto Tokyo, before finally docking in Shanghai.
-Once in Beijing Kates enrolled in the Chinese language school and set about the difficult task of mastering both spoken and written Chinese.
-After a few months he moved out of the school accommodation and clear of the Foreign Legation Quarter which hosted most of the various expat officials and business people.
-He lived in a succession of Chinese accommodations inside the ‘Tartar City’ which was the central and most historic portion of the Chinese capital where housing was in a variety of courtyard houses or in Chinese siheyuan.
-He fell under the spell of the archaic Chinese lifestyle, which was a world removed from the West and became enchanted with the Chinese houses, their simple, taoistic courtyards, their beautiful furniture and dutiful servants.
+Once in Beijing Kates enrolled in the Chinese language school and set about the task of mastering both spoken and written Chinese.
+After a few months, he moved out of the school accommodation and clear of the Foreign Legation Quarter which hosted most of the various expatriate officials and business people.
+He lived in a succession of Chinese accommodations inside the ‘Tartar City’ which was the central and most historic portion of the Chinese capital, where housing was in a variety of courtyard houses or in Chinese siheyuan.
+He grew interest in the archaic Chinese lifestyle, which was a world removed from the West and admired the Chinese houses, their simple, Taoistic courtyards, their beautiful furniture and dutiful servants.
 He spent his days learning Chinese with the help of a tutor who visited him every afternoon for his seven years in China.
 He delighted in the traders selling goods in the street, with their various ‘cries’, the Chinese food, and simpler lifestyle.
-He lived a very authentic Chinese existence, removed from his Western counterparts.
-According to the weather and his moods he would use his mornings to wander around the many Imperial parks and properties that, with the end of Empire in 1911, were now open to the viewing public.
+He lived an authentic Chinese existence, removed from his Western counterparts.
+According to the weather and his moods, he would use his mornings to wander around the many Imperial parks and properties that, with the end of Empire in 1911, were now open to the viewing public.
 He delighted in the Forbidden City and its many courtyards and rich history.
 He spent many hours enjoying the Imperial Lakes west of the Palace and the various pleasures that came with each season.
 It was, for him, an idyllic existence.